Burwood Highway: History

-The passing of the Country Roads Act of 1912 through the Parliament of Victoria provided for the establishment of the Country Roads Board (later VicRoads) and their ability to declare Main Roads, taking responsibility for the management, construction and care of the state's major roads from local municipalities.
+The passing of the Country Roads Act 1912 through the Parliament of Victoria provided for the establishment of the Country Roads Board (later VicRoads) and their ability to declare Main Roads, taking responsibility for the management, construction and care of the state's major roads from local municipalities.
 (Main) Ferntree Gully Road was declared a Main Road, from Fentree Gully through Upwey to Belgrave (and continuing west through Wheelers Hill to Oakleigh), on 20 October 1913.

-The passing of the Country Roads Act of 1958 (itself an evolution from the original Highways and Vehicles Act of 1924) provided for the declaration of State Highways, roads two-thirds financed by the State government through the Country Roads Board.
+The passing of the Country Roads Act 1958 (itself an evolution from the original Highways and Vehicles Act 1924) provided for the declaration of State Highways, roads two-thirds financed by the State government through the Country Roads Board.
 Burwood Highway was declared a State Highway in the 1959/60 financial year, from Warrigal Road in Burwood via Vermont South, to Upper Ferntree Gully for a total of 12.5 mi, subsuming the original declaration of (Main) Ferntree Gully Road until Upper Ferntree Gully as a Main Road; before this declaration, this road was also referred to as Burwood Road.
 Toorak Road was declared a Main Road on 9 May 1983, from the intersection with South Eastern Freeway in Hawthorn to meet the western end of Burwood Highway in Burwood.

 The declaration of the highway was extended a further 4.0 km east along Monbulk Road to Belgrave by VicRoads in June 1990, and west along Toorak Road to the South Eastern Arterial at Hawthorn in October 1993, subsuming its original declaration as a Main Road, however this last section was still known (and signposted) as Toorak Road.
 The tram line was extended 1.7 km along the central median through Burwood East from Middleborough Road to Blackburn Road in July 1993.

 Burwood Highway was signed as Metropolitan Route 26 between Burwood and Belgrave in 1965; with Victoria's conversion to the newer alphanumeric system in the late 1990s, the section between Upper Ferntree Gully and Belgrave was replaced by route C412.

 The passing of the Road Management Act 2004 granted the responsibility of overall management and development of Victoria's major arterial roads to VicRoads: in 2004, VicRoads re-declared Burwood Highway (Arterial #6750) from Monash Freeway in Hawthorn to Belgrave-Gembrook Road in Belgrave.